kronwiz/r3-mysql/README.md

 ### Parameter queries

-The `db/execute` method has a `params` refinement that lets you pass values as parameters after the query string.
+The `execute` method has a `params` refinement that lets you pass values as parameters after the query string.
 For example:

     db/execute/params "insert into addressbook values( ?, 'First', 'Last', '333.123.444', ?, 'non so', ?, 'Italy', ?, ?, ?, ?, '23.16432' )" [ none "via di qua" 4563 23-Jan-2012/13:55 23-Jan-2012 13:55 5634.333 ]